Greece, Macedonia sign historic deal to end name row - Journal du Cameroun

 Officials in Athens insist the deal will help stabilise the historically volatile Balkan region, permitting Greece to focus on other regional challenges, Turkey among them.

-Macedonia was admitted to the United Nations in 1993 under the provisional name of the “Former Yugoslav Republic of Macedonia”, but more than 120 countries including Russia and the United States have recognised the Balkan country under the name of “Republic of Macedonia”.
+Macedonia was admitted to the UN in 1993 under the provisional name of the “Former Yugoslav Republic of Macedonia”, but more than 120 countries including Russia and the United States have recognised the Balkan country under the name of “Republic of Macedonia”.

-Mogherini hailed the deal and stressed its importance also for the European Union and the volatile Balkans region.

-“It is indeed a historic day… I believe this will be inspiration for many in the region and Europe to make brave steps.”
+“It is indeed a historic day… I believe this will be inspiration for many in the region and Europe to make brave steps,” Mogherini said.

-Skopje hopes to secure a date to begin EU accession talks at a bloc’s summit in late June and an invitation to join NATO in mid-July.
+Skopje hopes to secure a date to begin EU accession talks at an EU summit in late June and an invitation to join NATO in mid-July.